gbroxey/blog/wip5.md

 <center><img src="/blog/docs/assets/images/wip/circ_quadrants.png"></center>
 <br>

 That way, if we compute the number $L$ of lattice points satisfying $x > 0$ and $y \geq 0$, we can get the count in the entire circle by computing $4L+1$.
 Even better, the way we do trapezoids will exclude the $y$ axis already.
-There is not actually much in the way of difficulty when it comes to getting the full circle count.
+There is not much difficulty when it comes to getting the full circle count.

 The function ``inside(x, y)`` is easy, we can just check $x^2 + y^2$.